Professor of the History of Christianity

 (On research leave July 1, 2016 - June 30, 2017)

 Fax: (416) 585-4516

-Phyllis D. Airhart is Associate Professor of the History of Christianity at Emmanuel College and cross-appointed to the Department for the Study of Religion at the University of Toronto.
+Phyllis D. Airhart is Professor of the History of Christianity at Emmanuel College and cross-appointed to the Department for the Study of Religion at the University of Toronto.
 Her interests include North American Christianity, religion and public life, and the history of spirituality.
-In 1991 she received Victoria University’s Award for Excellence in Teaching, and in 2002 was the recipient of the United Church of Canada’s Davidson Trust Award for excellence in teaching and scholarship in theological education.
+She is a past recipient of Victoria University’s Award for Excellence in Teaching and the United Church of Canada’s Davidson Trust Award for excellence in teaching and scholarship in theological education.
 Some of her leisure time is spent singing with the Toronto Classical Singers.
-She is married to Matthew Airhart and you may catch them walking around Yorkville or enjoying string quartets, orchestral music and opera.
+She is married to Matthew Airhart and you may catch them walking around Yorkville, wandering along hiking trails, or enjoying string quartets, Tafelmusik and other musical performances.

-Phyllis is the author of Serving the Present Age: Revivalism, Progressivism, and the Methodist Tradition in Canada and A Church with the Soul of a Nation: Making and Remaking the United Church of Canada (forthcoming McGill-Queen’s University Press, 2013).
+Phyllis is the author of A Church with the Soul of a Nation: Making and Remaking the United Church of Canada, winner of the 2016 book prize from the Canadian Society for the Study of Religion and shortlisted for the 2015 Canada Prize in the Humanities from the Federation for the Humanities and Social Sciences.
+Her other publications include Serving the Present Age: Revivalism, Progressivism, and the Methodist Tradition in Canada, as well as a number of articles on religion in Canada.
 She is co-editor of Faith Traditions and the Family (with Margaret Lamberts Bendroth), a special issue of Toronto Journal of Theology titled Christianizing the Social Order: A Founding Vision of The United Church of Canada (with Roger C. Hutchinson); and Doing Ethics in a Pluralistic World: Essays in Honour of Roger C. Hutchinson (with Marilyn Legge and Gary Redcliffe).